 You may need additional licenses depending on the fishing grounds you intend to guide.
 All fishing guides on whitewater rivers of Washington must obtain a whitewater river outfitter license.
 Fishing guides on Rufus Woods Lake must have a Department of the Army license.
 Similarly, those who intend to guide on federally navigable waters must obtain a U.S. Coast Guard license.

 The cost for a food fish license is $150 for residents and $730 for nonresidents.
 A game fish license costs $180 for residents and $600 for nonresidents.
 A non-salmon charter license is $260 for residents and $410 for nonresidents.
 Prices are based on 2010 rates.
-Washington salmon charter licenses are not available as of 2010, due to a licensing moratorium.

 Article Written By Rona Aquino